-It is available in the form of facial serums, gels and even creams these days which can be incorporated into your daily skincare routine.
-Moreover, ingestion of Vitamin C is also effective along with topical application to achieve promising results.
+It is available in the form of facial serums, gels, and even creams these days, which can be incorporated into your daily skincare routine.
+Moreover, ingesting Vitamin C is also effective along with topical application to achieve promising results.

-We’ve answered all the burning questions going in your mind about Vitamin C serum, its benefits, side effects, types, what to mix & whatnot and much more.
+We’ve answered all the burning questions going through your mind about Vitamin C serum, its benefits, side effects, types, what to mix & whatnot, and much more.
 Check them out right here!

 What is Vitamin C?

 Starting with the most basic question: What’s Vitamin C?
-Well, it is a potent antioxidant that helps to fight the signs of aging, fine lines and wrinkles.
+Well, it is a potent antioxidant that helps to fight the signs of ageing, fine lines, and wrinkles.
 It is also called L-ascorbic acid and is a water-soluble, lightweight vitamin that naturally occurs in various citrus fruits.

 The human body and even animals are unable to naturally synthesize the vitamin and hence require supplements and topical application to reap its benefits.
-It is essential for the growth, development and repairing of the body tissues.
+It is essential for the growth, development, and repair of body tissues.
 One can derive it from their daily diet by intaking citric fruits or in the form of supplements.
-Other than that, many topical products have this ingredient in them and they are equally effective.
+Other than that, many topical products have this ingredient in them, and they are equally effective.

 What are the benefits of Vitamin C serum?

 - Vitamin C promotes collagen production by accelerating collagen synthesis in the body.
-Over the years, the collagen synthesis slows down which leads to aging.
+Over the years, collagen synthesis slows down, which leads to ageing.